 In total contrast with the Beefless Bowl, I wish there was slightly more sauce for the amount of pasta.
 I also liked that it came topped with chopped scallions, but once again, more would’ve been better.

 The flavour overall was lacking.
 Even though the salt level was okay, the whole thing tasted a trifle bland.
 The nutritional yeast was pretty strong in this one, and caused it to have an almost medicinal flavour.
 Also, the cheez sauce was creamy, yes, but not gooey like a real cheese.
 I just want a vegan mac with cheese that can stretch, even a little.
 Is that too much to ask?
+I like my own 3-Ingredient Vegan Mac and Cheese much better.

 (LOL, reading back on this I feel like I’m making it sound super bad, but it truly wasn’t horrible.
 Hence why I’m still giving it a passing grade.
 I just think there are better things on the menu.)